-Apple in October 2019 debuted the AirPods Pro, a higher-end version of its existing AirPods with a unique design, noise cancellation technology, better sound, and a more expensive $249 price tag.
+Apple in October 2019 debuted the Apple Airpods Pro Generation 3, a higher-end version of its existing AirPods with a unique design, noise cancellation technology, better sound, and a more expensive $249 price tag.
 Apple says that with the AirPods Pro, the company is taking the magic of the AirPods “even further,” with the AirPods Pro to be sold alongside the lower cost AirPods 2.
-The AirPods Pro look similar to the original AirPods, but feature a wider front to accommodate silicone tips for comfort, fit, and noise cancellation purposes.
+The AirPods Pro looks similar to the original AirPods but feature a wider front to accommodate silicone tips for comfort, fit, and noise cancellation purposes.
 Tips come in three sizes to fit different ears.

 With a built-in Transparency mode that can be toggled on, users have the option to listen to music with Active Noise Cancellation turned on while still hearing the ambient environment around them.
 Inside of the AirPods Pro, there’s a new vent system aimed at equalizing pressure, which Apple says minimizes the discomfort common with other in-ear designs for a better fit and a more comfortable wearing experience.
 Because of the new silicone tips, the AirPods Pro are larger than prior versions of the AirPods, necessitating a wider charging case.
 The new AirPods Pro case is longer in the horizontal dimension than the prior AirPods case, but still pocketable.

 AirPods Pro is water-resistant with an IPX4 rating, which means they can hold up to splashing water regardless of the direction.
 This suggests AirPods Pro should be safe from sweat and light rain, but they shouldn’t be submerged.
 Apple says that AirPods Pro include an Adaptive EQ feature for superior sound quality.
 Adaptive EQ tunes the low and mid frequencies of the music to the shape of an individual’s ear for a “rich, immersive listening experience.”